auanasgheps/snapraid-aio-script/README.md

 # Requirements
-- Markdown to have nice emails
+- Markdown to have nice emails - will be installed if not found
 - ~~Hd-idle to spin down disks - [Link TBD] - currently not required since spin down does not work properly.~~

 # Installation